 The first step is to ensure there are clear outcomes in place that support an organization or program’s goals.
 We work to develop SMART outcomes: specific, measurable, achievable, relevant, and timely.
-In this step, we typically review or develop a logic model, which is just a technical description of aligning your programs to the change (or outcomes) that you want to accomplish.
+In this step, we typically review or develop a logic model (we have a blog focused on developing logic models and a free tool here), which is just a technical description of aligning your programs to the change (or outcomes) that you want to accomplish.
 For example, a college-readiness program may want to increase the number of students who can (1) identify a major or career they are interested in pursuing after high school; or (2) understand how to apply for college financial aid.

 The second step focuses on having the right data tools and systems in place to measure and report back on the designated outcomes.
-Transform Consulting Group helps organizations determine the most appropriate tool(s) to collect, track, and monitor accomplishment of the identified outcomes.
+We help organizations determine the most appropriate tool(s) to collect, track and monitor the accomplishment of the identified outcomes.
 We consider organizational capacity (staff time, knowledge, and budget) when suggesting data tools.
 Some examples could include participant surveys, assessments, and student academic records.
 We work to have data tools that are valid and reliable and will provide the data necessary to monitor progress.

 The third step is to analyze the data once it has been collected, and present the results in an easily-understood format.
 Data is measured to determine whether program outcomes were met and the change, if any, that occurred.
-This is often the step where organizations get stuck, because they don’t have the staff time or knowledge to complete the analysis.
-[Stay tuned for a separate post on simple ways to analyze your data!]
+This is often the step where organizations get stuck because they don’t have the staff time or knowledge to complete the analysis.
 We tell our clients that this is the fun part because we can see if what they set out to accomplish actually occurred!